HJfod/GDMake/README.md

 bool __fastcall MenuLayer_init(gd::MenuLayer* self) {
     // Call original function (leaving this out
     // would result in overwriting the original)
-    // which we do not want rn
+    // which we do not want right now

     // This will get replaced with a function call
     // when GDMake preprocesses the source files